 This handsome Rock Bunting Emberiza cia visited our karstic garden at the end of January.
 Although a common species in rocky areas of the Karst, we are always delighted to have this unusual garden bird in our vegetable garden from time to time.

 An abundant snowfall at the end of January covered the garden with a layer of about 15 cm of snow and many birds were attracted to the birdfeeders, including several Hawfinches Coccothraustes coccothraustes (1st photo), Greenfinches Chloris chloris & Goldfinches Carduelis carduelis (2nd photo), as well as some scarcer species like Brambling Fringilla montifringilla (3rd photo) and Siskin Carduelis spinus.

 Last Sunday we also made a small incursion into Croatian territory, not far from Slovenia's southern border.
 We visited the Mirna river valley, where a great abundance of birds was present, including waterbirds, raptors, passerines ect, although no signs of the wintering Greater Spotted Eagle.
-Most interesting were a smart male Merlin Falco columbarius (phone-scoped pics above) and an unexpected and rather unseasonal flock of 6 Curlew Sandpipers Calidris ferruginea, feeding at the river mouth.
+Most interesting was a smart male Merlin Falco columbarius (phone-scoped pics above).